 The Classic Literature CD is a portable library of approximately 1,800 electronic texts, selected from public domain material available from websites such as www.gutenberg.net.

 Adaptive software that provides advanced screen magnification.

-The library Media Department purchases non-print materials, including DVDs (most of which provide subtitles), music CDs, CD-ROMs, and streaming formats.
-If the library does not own what you need in an accessible format, Fairfield University, Office of Disability Support Services (203) 254-4000 ext.
+The library purchases non-print materials, including DVDs (most of which provide subtitles), music CDs, CD-ROMs, and streaming formats.
+If the library does not own what you need in an accessible format, Fairfield University, University Accessibility Office (203) 254-4000 ext.
 2445 can often secure copies in Braille or large print, or on CD (RFBD).

 There are two (2) elevators in the library providing elevator access on every floor.

 Accessible entrances are available on two floors:

 - the lower level by the handicap parking spaces on the south side of the library (must call (203) 254-4044 to have lower level door opened)

 Relay Connecticut is a free service that provides full telephone accessibility to people who are deaf, hard-of-hearing, deaf-blind, and speech-disabled.

 - Ask Circulation Desk for Access Pass (computer login information)

 - Microphone & Headset are available at the Circulation Desk